QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 Please **label** as best you can and **save** them.

-When you are done hit _Continue_ below the soundscape.
+When you are done, hit _Continue_ below the soundscape.

 {{< /carousel-maker >}}